Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/INDEPENDENT_EVENTS.md

-# What You Should Know About Independent Events
+# What You Should Know About Independence

+> **Set notation ($\cup$, $\cap$, $A^c$, $\varnothing$) is defined in 01 — Events and Set Notation.** This file assumes it and does not redefine it.

-These slides are mainly teaching **eight important ideas**: what independence means, how independent events differ from dependent events, how to calculate the probability of independent events happening together, and how the product rule works for repeated events.
+These notes cover **seven important ideas**: what independence means, how independent events differ from dependent events, how to calculate the probability of independent events happening together, how the product rule works for repeated events, the two ways to test for independence, why independent is not the same as disjoint, and what conditional independence means.

 ---

-## 1. Independent events do not affect each other's probabilities
+# 1. Independent events do not affect each other's probabilities

 Two events are **independent** when the occurrence of one event does **not change the probability** of the other event occurring.